The Best Indoor Ice Skating Rinks for Long Island Kids

 Open seven days a week, this rink is home to Hot Shot Hockey, Long Island’s largest fire and police hockey league.
 It also offers plenty of public open-skate sessions., including Friday Nights.
 Youth hockey programs, private and group lessons, and birthday party packages are available.
 Also enjoy skating lessons and introduction to hockey programs.

 Northwell Health Ice Center — East Meadow

-The Port Washington Skating Center offers general skating hours, rentals, and lessons.
+The Port Washington Skating Center is ideal for beginner and novice skaters.

 Port Washington Skating Center — Port Washington

 Every Sunday is Family Skating Day at this North Shore rink from 2:15-3:45pm.
 Skating school and lessons, open-skating sessions, youth and adult hockey leagues, and a variety of party and celebration packages are available.

 Youth hockey leagues play year round at the Town of Oyster Bay facility.
 That's former New York Ranger Ron Duguay at left.